 - 1. State any elements of group 14 that is found in Rwanda.
-Where are they produced?
+Where are they produced from?
 What are they used for? - 2.
 State 2 allotropes of carbon and give a brief description of the structure of the two allotropes. - 3.
-Explain the variation in electronegativity of group 13 elements as you move down a group, give examples of (compare beryllium and aluminium). - 4.
-Discuss the way the variation in size of atoms down a group affects their: - a) Metallic character b) First ionization energy c) Ability to form ionic or covalent compounds.

-5. Describe the variation in melting points down group 11 from lithium to potassium
+Explain the variation in electronegativity of group 13 elements as you move down the group. - 4.
+Discuss the way the variation in size of atoms down a group affects their: - a) Metallic character - b) First ionization energy - c) Ability to form ionic or covalent compounds. - 5.
+Describe the variation in melting points down group 1 from lithium to potassium configuration of 4 electrons in the outermost shell (ns2np2).
+The group is also called carbon family.